-- 3. In order to registrate for modules the following rules apply: - a) The maximum number of modules for which the students can register within a semester of regular study is ten (10). - b) The students are not allowed to select modules that according to the programme of studies are allocated to a semester advanced by more than 2 semesters with respect to the semester the student is enrolled.
-(For instance, a student enrolled in the 3rd semester can select modules only up to the 5th semester.) - 4.
-The week before the beginning of classes of the 6th semester, students choose one of the following options concerning the 8th semester of studies: - a. writing a diploma thesis (between 9.000 and 12.000 words) - b. undertaking a traineeship in one of the Departmental laboratories or in another research unit (through PA, ATLAS or another institution)
+- 3. In order to registrate for modules the following rules apply: - a) The maximum number of modules for which the students can register within a semester of regular study is ten (10). - b) The students are not allowed to select modules that according to the programme of studies are allocated to more advanced semesters than the one in which they are enrolled.
+(For instance, a student enrolled in the 3rd semester cannot choose modules from more advanced semesters). - 4.
+The week before the beginning of classes of the 6th semester, students choose one of the following options concerning the 8th semester of studies: - a. writing a diploma thesis (between 9.000 and 12.000 words)

+b. undertaking a traineeship in one research unit (through PA, ATLAS or another institution)